develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 ...
-And then, you stumbled with equations, got lost in the maze of your thoughts, found yourself wondering how all these things can help your Pac-Man mouse find a way out of *his maze*.
+And then, you stumbled with equations, got lost in the maze of your thoughts, found yourself wondering how all these things can help your Pacman monster find a way out of *his maze*.

 Don't be ashamed.
 Do not be pressed down by sorrow and desperation.
 I got lost the very same way as you did.
 But I found the way out;